LiliGasser/repeatpattern/README.md

 ## How it works

-Using the data from the global climate change survey, A6 post cards (148mm x 105mm) for countries with different repeat patterns can be generated.
+The app can be used to create A6 post cards (148mm x 105mm) for single countries with repeat patterns from the global climate change survery data.

 There are several options in the app:
 - Country
-- Pattern
+- Pattern:
     - Motif
     - Symmetry
     - Show grid